 The Arts Society Wirral

-Church Trails for Children
+Trails of Interest for Children

 Member Societies of the Arts Society all over the country have been compiling Church Trails for children for some years now and we are delighted that The Arts Society Wirral's second Church Trail has been launched.